 Ready to Apply?

-You must first apply and be accepted to the College of Architecture and Planning’s First-Year Program (link to 2.a.3), which provides all incoming CAP students—regardless of major—with a broad and solid foundation in the disciplines of architecture, landscape architecture, and urban planning.
+You must first apply and be accepted to the College of Architecture and Planning’s First-Year Program, which provides all incoming CAP students—regardless of major—with a broad and solid foundation in the disciplines of architecture, landscape architecture, and urban planning.

 Want to Learn More?